 It was Frank who, in his retirement years, passed along to his grandson his knowledge of “the park” (as it was known to the locals) and the much broader scope of the history of Nantasket Beach.

 Chris has carried on that tradition of cherishing the past.
-He is a former member of the Hull Historical Society, Fort Revere Park & Preservation Society, and in 1984 was the youngest person ever appointed to a municipal board in Massachusetts when he joined the Hull Historical Commission at age 13.
+He is a longtime member of the Hull Historical Society, former member of the Fort Revere Park & Preservation Society, and in 1984 was the youngest person ever appointed to a municipal board in Massachusetts when he joined the Hull Historical Commission at age 13.

 Too young to have worked at Paragon before it closed, Chris’s first job was in the Playland Penny Arcade along the Nantasket strip, where he might have embellished his age a bit to be hired as a cashier.
 Later, he worked at Dream Machine and Ricky’s Ice Cream, where he met his future wife, Marilyn – one of the many love stories that began on the shores of Nantasket Beach.

-He is the former editor of The Hull Times and has worked as an editor and copy editor for various publications in Eastern Massachusetts.
-He’s currently the Director of Education and Agent Services for the Jack Conway & Co. real estate firm.
+He is a regular contributor to The Hull Times newspaper and has worked as an editor and copy editor for various publications in Eastern Massachusetts.
+He’s currently the Director of Finance & Operations for the Southeastern Massachusetts Educational Collaborative.

 Chris has written two nationally distributed books on regional history: Storm of the Century: New England’s Great Blizzard of 1978 (2003), and Hull & Nantasket Beach: Then & Now (co-author, 2001), and is the former owner of Westwinds Bookshop in Duxbury, Massachusetts.

-Now a resident of Hanover, he serves on the Advisory Board of the Friends of the Paragon Carousel, the Executive Committee of the Hanover Historical Society and is an appointed member of the Hanover Historical Commission and the Hanover Cultural Council.
+Now a resident of Hanover, he serves on the Advisory Board of the Friends of the Paragon Carousel, and is an appointed member of the Hanover Historical Commission and chairman of the Hanover Cultural Council.